Kullu: Geography

 Kullu town lies on the bank of Beas River.

 Kullu town has an average elevation of 1278 m.
 It lies on the bank of Beas River.

 Demographics

 As of 2011 India census, Kullu had a population of 437,903.
 The male population in Kullu is 225,452 whereas the female population is 212,451.
-The sex ratio of Kullu is 942 females per 1000 males, which is higher than the national sex ratio.
+The sex ratio of Kullu is 942 females per 1000 males, which is higher than the national average sex ratio.
 The average literacy rate of Kullu is 79.4%; the male literacy rate is 87.39% and the female literacy rate is 70.91%.
 The people speak the Kullui language.

 Administrative

 Kullu town, as the administrative headquarters of Kullu district, has the offices of Deputy Commissioner, the Superintendent of Police and the District courts.